apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 relying on one session seeing the other session's changes.
 Oak requires explicit calls to `Session.refresh()`in this case.

-> *Note*: To ease migration to Oak, sessions will currently automatically refresh after being
-> idle for more than one second.
-Sessions being idle for more than one minute will log a warning to
+> *Note*: To ease migration to Oak, sessions being idle for more than one minute will log a warning
-> the log file.
-Furthermore sessions are automatically synchronised to reflect the same state across
+> to the log file.
+Furthermore sessions are automatically synchronised to reflect the same state
-> accesses within a single thread.
-That is, an older session will see the changes done through a
+> across accesses within a single thread.
+That is, an older session will see the changes done
-> newer session given both sessions are accessed from within the same thread.
+> through a newer session given both sessions are accessed from within the same thread.
 >
 > Automatic session synchronisation is a transient feature and will most probably be removed in
 > future versions of Oak.
 See [OAK-803](https://issues.apache.org/jira/browse/OAK-803) for further